luizperes/studium/README.md

 ### Building

-Building Studium is pretty much straightforward.

-Given that you already have the dependencies installed, you can build it using CMake:
+given that you already have the dependencies installed, Building Studium is very straightforward.
+You may build it by using CMake:

 ```bash
 $ cd path/to/repository